Polish health minister says AstraZeneca vaccine benefits outweigh risks | Health

-The benefits of using AstraZeneca's COVID-19 vaccine are bigger than the risks, Poland's health minister said on Monday, after a number of countries suspended use of the shot due to concerns about side effects.
+Poland's health minister said on Monday that the benefits of using AstraZeneca's COVID-19 vaccine outweigh the risks, after a number of countries suspended use of the shot due to concerns about side-effects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)